Are Maxwell's equations Lorentz-covariant?: Appendix

 Obviously, in order that equation (A.3) be Lorentz-covariant, it suffices to {\it define} functions of primed variables $\Phi'$, $A'_x$, $A'_y$ and $A'_z$ by equations

+the result that Poincar\' e reached a long time ago by a different path, postulating charge invariance and invariance of the inhomogeneous d'Alembert type equations for the potentials \cite{HP}.
 Since the primed functions are {\it defined} by equations (A.14), it follows that $\Phi$, $A_x$, $A_y$ and $A_z$ {\it a fortiori} transform according to equations (A.14) under the Lorentz transformation (5).
 For convenience, recast the transformation rules into

 A glance at equations (A.12) reveals that, with {\it definition} (A.10) of $\rho'$ density, $\rho c$, $\rho u_x$, $\rho u_y$ and $\rho u_z$ become contravariant components of a 4-vector of Minkowski space-time; equation (A.15) shows that the analogous conclusion applies to $\Phi/c$, $A_x$, $A_y$ and $A_z$.
 Thus, 4-current density $J^\mu$ and 4-potential $A^\mu$ are constructed.